ricmac/Cybercultural/src/posts/napster-1999.md

 ---
 title: "The Emergence of Napster and P2P File Sharing in 1999"
-description: "Napster launched in May 1999 and soon there were millions of pirated songs online.
-Not even David Bowie, who released an album via digital download that year, could foresee Napster's future influence."
+description: "Napster launches in May 1999 and soon there are millions of pirated songs online.
+Not even David Bowie, who releases an album via digital download that year, can foresee Napster's future influence."
 date: 2025-08-19
 permalink: "p/napster-1999/"
 tags: ['dotcom', '1999', 'season4']